 "If there are drainage issues and the water is draining unfiltered away from properties, there will be a real risk of exporting microplastics into the waterways," says Pfautsch.

-"I expect we'll be seeing more sustainable options entering the market within the next five years or so."
+"I expect we'll be seeing more sustainable options entering the market within the next five years."

 A professional installation can cost about twice as much as DIY.